foxlox/notco2_arduino/README.md

 About CO2 Sensor: I cannot include device's interface specification without owner authorization, but you could try to ask
 them: Dynament Ltd - www.dynament.com

-				  It doesn't suffer with moisture, it's important to stay face down in the loop, and to be dry after diving.
+  The sensor doesn't suffer with moisture, it's important to stay face down in the loop, and to be dry after diving.

 Please, read ALL documents in each folder.